Will Arsenal win the 2025–26 English Premier League?

 Q: How does this market resolve if Arsenal are mathematically eliminated from the title race?

-Q: Where does the resolution data come from?
+Q: Where does Polymarket get its resolution data for this market?

 What traders are saying